BPMI-UCLA/ProjectBPMI/content/posts/COVID.md

 **Artist Name:** Berna Gulbey

 ### Introduction
-Berna Gulbey has about 50 paintings so far for her COVÄ°D collection.
+Berna Gulbey has about 50 paintings so far for her COVID collection.

 ## About Artwork
 In my COVID series I am aiming to show the effect of this Virus on people from all walks of life, it aims to put a full stop in that moment of time and freezes the emotion of the moment in history.